NATS服务的客户端

 A NATS client is an application making a connection to one of the nats servers pointed to by its connection URL, and uses a credential file to authenticate and indicate its authorization to the server and the whole NATS infrastructure.

-CLI tool that you should install (even if you don't intend to run your own servers) as it is the best tool to use to test, monitor, manage and generally interact with a NATS infrastructure (regardless of that infrastructure being an isolated local server, a leaf node server, a cluster or even a global super-cluster).
+The nats-server doesn't come bundled with any clients, but its companion is the CLI tool that you should install (even if you don't intend to run your own servers) as it is the best tool to use to test, monitor, manage and generally interact with a NATS infrastructure (regardless of that infrastructure being an isolated local server, a leaf node server, a cluster or even a global super-cluster).

-CLI tool (to manage accounts attributes and user JWT tokens) and the 'nk' tool (and library) to manage Nkeys.
+Other NATS client tools to know about are the CLI tool (to manage accounts attributes and user JWT tokens) and the tool (and library) to manage Nkeys.

 Also, most client libraries come with sample programs that allow you to publish, subscribe, send requests and reply messages.